keyplay/vibe-coding-for-Bayesian-Optimisation-Workshop/README.md

 * Example of 1D input with qMFKG
 * Example of multi-dimensional input with Augmented Hartmann

-## Exercise and Hackathons - Informationa and Submission
+## Exercise and Hackathons - Information and Submission

 ### Information